2020 Christmas Gift Ideas for the Travelers in your Life

 This goes hand-in-hand with the car adapter above.
 I bring this on every trip just in case.
 Rental cars don’t always have a USB port but they will have an audio plug in.
 We use this to plug our phone or i-pod in for music.
 Last year Will and I were on a road trip driving the Pacific Coast Highway 1 in Big Sur, California.
 There was absolutely no service nor any radio stations that weren’t fuzz.
 Of course I had forgotten to pack our audio cable chord for a backup music source….. so we had to talk to each other! 🙂

-Then we had James in October of 2016.
-And then came Emily at the beginning of 2018.
-Over the past two years we have taken them to Seattle, Alaska, the Grand Cayman Islands, Grand Teton Nat’l Park and Yellowstone, New York, the United Kingdom, Colorado, Mexico, Arizona, and Turks and Caicos.
+But, then we had James in October of 2016.
+And then Emily came along at the beginning of 2018.
+Over the past four years we have taken them to Seattle, Alaska, the Grand Cayman Islands, Grand Teton Nat’l Park and Yellowstone, New York, the United Kingdom, Colorado, Mexico, Arizona, and Turks and Caicos, Costa Rica, Belize, Jamaica, California…ok you get the idea.
 Every trip has been a new learning experience when it comes to packing.
 Unfortunately we no longer fit all of our stuff into 2 carry-on suitcases anymore.
 And I don’t have it down to a science anymore either.

 I can say, All of the items mentioned above have made a world of a difference for us and our ease of traveling.
 I hope these gift ideas help you find something for the ones you love, particularly the ones filled with wanderlust.